WHEN IS THE GREAT MIGRATION IN TANZANIA?

 Before you decide on where you want to see the Great Migration, it's important to be aware that it's a continuous happening that takes place at different locations throughout the year.
 This means the time of year you visit Tanzania will depend on where you have to go to see the animals migrating.
 For example, say you come during the dry season between June and August; you'll have to go toward the northern Serengeti to witness the movement.

 Hiring an experienced tour provider like BornWild is your best chance of seeing the Great Migration.
 We take our customers to some of the finest spotting locations along the typical Great Migration route, where they can see zebras, grant's gazelle and much more.
-What sets us apart from other companies is our focus on positively impacting wildlife conservation, our partnership with BCP to offset our carbon emissions and the conscious effort we make to reduce plastic bottle waste.
-You can find out more information about our customized African safaris.
+What sets us apart from other companies is our focus on positively impacting wildlife conservation and our partnership with BCP to offset our carbon emissions.

 Not only will we take you to see the Great Migration but we also craft our safaris so you get the most out of your trip.
 From seeing the animals at Ngorongoro Crater, hot air ballooning across the Serengeti to walking across the Lake Manyara Tree Top Skywalk - you’re in for an action-packed safari adventure with BornWild.